rajpurkarlab/cheXlocalize/download_instructions.md

 ---

-You'll be asked to select a connection method; select _Shared access signature URL (SAS)_.
+You'll be asked to select a connection method.
+Select _Shared access signature URL (SAS)_.

 ---